phe-sto/compare-cbor-files-spa/README.md

 ⚠️ **Warning**: Only the keys are compared!

 # How to
+  - Go to our website https://compare-cbor.papit.fr/ if you are not hosting an instance.

-Drag two CBOR files onto the indicated zones.
+  - Drag two CBOR files onto the indicated zones.
 Reading the result.

 # Dependencies
   - [CBOR.js](https://github.com/paroga/cbor-js) to decode CBOR files.